janishutz/BiogasControllerApp/README.md

 - Documented code so you can more easily understand what is happening

 # Issues
-If you encounter any bugs or other weird behaviour, please open an issue on this GitHub repository.
+If you encounter any bugs or other weird behaviour, please open an issue on this GitHub repository, contact me on my [support page](https://support.janishutz.com) or send me an [email](mailto:development@janishutz.com)

 # Documentation
 You may find documentation for this project in its wiki here on GitHub.
 The code is also documented with explanations what it does